-Dr. Jon Cho-Polizzi received his PhD from the University of California, Berkeley, in the fields of German and Medieval Studies.
-His research focuses primarily on contemporary German literature, migration, and translingualism in the German-speaking world.
+Dr. Jon Cho-Polizzi is a Collegiate Fellow and Assistant Professor of German at the University of Michigan.
+He received his PhD from UC Berkeley in the fields of German and Medieval Studies.
+His research focuses on contemporary literature, literary translation, migration, poetry, translingualism, and radical diversity in the German-speaking world.

 * * *